camillareis/camillareis.github.io/_pages/about.md

 I am part of the teaching team and co-responsible for **various lectures and seminars** for undergraduate and MBA degree programs.
 For more details on which courses I teach, check out my [teaching page](https://camillareis.github.io/teaching/).
 As a teaching assistant my responsibilites include organizing and processing lecture exams, and supervising Bachelor's and Master's Thesis.

 Besides teaching, I also participate in research projects at the institute.
 My research interests are widely spread, but my foci lie in **technology-based business models, technology management and organizational ambidexterity**.
-I'm also a doctoral student and working on my dissertation.
+I'm also a 3rd year PhD candidate and working on my dissertation.
 If you're curious, take a look at my [research and publications page](https://camillareis.github.io/reserach-publications/).

 Managing all tasks, responsibilities and interests simulataneously can be overwhelming, so I have many **systems and digital organization tools** that support me in not losing track and work efficiently.
 I am currently working on blog posts about the best digital research tools and organization tips, so stay tuned.